 (Note: For my thoughts on refined sugar…check out my chocolate chip cookie recipe.)

-- ⅔ cup whole-wheat graham cracker crumbs, about 4 large crackers (Mi-del is a brand that is 100% whole-wheat or Annie’s makes a partially whole-wheat option)
+- 2/3 cup whole-wheat graham crackers about 4 large crackers, crushed into crumbs (Mi-del is a brand that is 100% whole-wheat or Annie’s makes a partially whole-wheat option)

 - ¼ cup sugar

 - ¼ cup heavy cream

 - whipped cream homemade (see notes for recipe link)

 Preheat the oven to 350 degrees F. Line a muffin tray with paper liners and set aside.

 Mix together the graham cracker crumbs and butter thoroughly.
 Evenly distribute crumbs into the liners (about one heaping tablespoon each) and press down firmly.
 This is a great job for little fingers:) Bake until the crust is lightly browned, about 5 minutes.

 Meanwhile, prepare the filling by using an electric mixer/whisk to mix together the cream cheese, sugar, eggs, heavy cream and vanilla.
 Beat on medium speed for several minutes until well combined.

 Turn the oven down to 300 degrees F and spoon the cream mixture evenly into prepared muffin cups.
 Bake until set, about 18 to 20 minutes.